Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/model_mixed_parallel.md

 # Features of Parallelism in OneFlow

-In [Consistent and Mirrored view](consistent_mirrored.md), we have already known OneFlow provides two types of view: mirrored and consistent view, and we learned about the  `consistent` view in OneFlow have some special features.
+In section [Consistent and Mirrored view](consistent_mirrored.md), we learned that OneFlow provides two types of view: mirrored and consistent view, and that the  `consistent` view in OneFlow have some special features.

-Because in `consistent_view`, OneFlow provides a logically unified view.
-During distributed training, users can freely choose to use data parallelism, model parallelism or hybrid parallelism.
+In `consistent_view`, OneFlow provides a logically unified view.
+During distributed training, users can choose any one of data parallelism, model parallelism and hybrid parallelism.

-In this article, we will keep going through the special `consistent` view in OneFlow.
-We will learn about:
+In this article, we will go through the special `consistent` view in OneFlow and learn about:

-* Data parallelism in `consistent_view` flow chart.
+* Data parallelism flow chart in `consistent_view`.

-* hybrid parallelism in `consistent_view` flow chart.
+* Hybrid parallelism flow chart in `consistent_view`.

 * The advantages of hybrid parallelism and the applicable scenario.